 To hike northbound, you’ll access the trail from Whitney Portal.
 Be prepared – your first couple days will be intense.
 The total climb from Whitney Portal (8,374 feet), to the Whitney Summit (14,505 feet) involves an unrelenting set of switchbacks that climbs 6,131 feet in just 11 miles.
 Because of this, many choose to break up the climb over two days.

-FIRST NIGHT CAMP OPTIONS - To break up the climb up the Mount Whitney Trail, you can spend your first night at Outpost Camp at 3.8 miles or Trail Camp at 6.3 miles.
-Many northbound trekkers prefer Trail Camp for its incredible views, though temperatures can dip below freezing and it can be windy, even in peak season.
+FIRST NIGHT CAMP OPTIONS – To break up the climb of the Mount Whitney Trail, you can spend your first night at Outpost Camp 3.8 miles in or Trail Camp at 6.3 miles.
+Many northbound trekkers prefer Trail Camp for its incredible views, though temperatures can dip below freezing and it can be windy.
 Outpost Camp offers better weather protection and a chance to start acclimating to the high elevation you’ll encounter along the JMT.
-The tree canopy here also provides wind relief, plenty of campsites and water.
+The tree canopy here also provides wind relief, plenty of campsites, and water.
 Around mile 8.8, you have the choice to either do the out-and-back side trip to summit Whitney (you definitely should) or continue on the JMT as it descends west towards Guitar Lake, which is a great (yet busy) place to camp as well.

 How to Apply for Northbound Permits